Etymology

 Origin of scientific theory

-(1808), one of the earliest scientific works on atomic theory
+Various atoms and molecules as depicted in John Dalton's A New System of Chemical Philosophy (1808), one of the earliest scientific works on atomic theory |

 In 1805, English instructor and natural philosopher John Dalton used the concept of atoms to explain why elements always react in ratios of small whole numbers (the law of multiple proportions) and why certain gases dissolved better in water than others.
 He proposed that each element consists of atoms of a single, unique type, and that these atoms can join together to form chemical compounds.
 Dalton is considered the originator of modern atomic theory.